ProXgram/RetroOS/README.md

 - `kernel/` — 64-bit freestanding kernel sources and linker script.
 - `Makefile` — build orchestration that assembles the boot stages, compiles the kernel, and produces a bootable image.

-Feel free to hack on the kernel, expand the bootloader, or add new features to RetroOS!
+Feel free to hack on the kernel, expand the bootloader, or add new features to NostaluxOS!

+## What's next?

+Here are the immediate improvements on the roadmap:

+1. **Honor real framebuffer data** – the loader already passes width/height information through `BootInfo`.
+Teaching the terminal (or a new graphics module) to read those fields will prepare the project for higher-resolution text or graphical modes.
+2. **Richer keyboard handling** – the current line editor only understands printable characters and backspace.
+Tracking Shift/
+   Caps Lock and adding minimal cursor movement will make the shell far more pleasant.
+3. **New shell utilities** – lightweight commands such as `uptime`, `meminfo`, or a timer-based animation demo would give the prompt more personality while still fitting the retro vibe.

+Contributions in any of these areas are welcome, whether it is code, documentation, or ideas.

 ## Resolving GitHub merge conflicts